TripAgvisor/TripAgvisor-GradVersion_Spring2023/README.md

 Your app should be up and running after this.
 Apologies for any technical atrocities you may encounter and good luck!

 ---
+### Notes for viewing the application
+After running `rails s` or `rails server`, you should be able to see a link popup in the terminal that allows you to open the application.
+If it doesn't show up, just click "Preview" up in the ribbon (next to the "run" button) > "Preview running application".
+Once you see this tab open, you should press the "pop out" button in the top right (next to the browser button) to open the application in a new tab.

 ### Additonal Notes for Testing
 The tests (especially the cucumber tests) use Selenium.
 But AWS Cloud 9 does not support Selenium since it does not support any kind of browsers.
 So we had to deploy the application on our local machine to implement and run tests.
 Hence, we would suggest to use the same procedure as mentioned above to deploy the app on local machine instead of AWS Cloud 9.
 The exact commands for installation might vary based on the operating system you are using.
 This will not cause any issues.